-To support research on international studies conducted by CDDRL and CISAC undergraduate and graduate students, FSI GOES provides funding for student-initiated research and for student participation in conferences.
+To support research on international policy conducted by CDDRL and CISAC undergraduate and graduate students, FSI GOES provides funding for student-initiated research and for student participation in conferences.

 The awards are made through a competitive process, with a faculty committee evaluating student proposals and choosing awardees.

 During fall quarter, FSI offers small research grants of up to $1,500 to partially or completely fund research projects for CDDRL or CISAC undergraduate honors students and graduate students who are using advanced analytical methods in their work.
 FSI also offers conference travel grants of up to $500 for students who are presenting at a conference related to international studies.
 Applications for fall 2017 will open on October 1, 2017.
 The deadline to apply will be November 7, 2017.

 FSI offers grants of up to $9,000 to fund research-related travel for CDDRL and CISAC undergraduate honors students and graduate students who are using advanced analytical methods in their work.
 Applicants must work with a FSI faculty advisor to develop a coherent research plan, conduct fieldwork abroad, and synthesize their data upon their return to campus.
 Graduate students may apply for a travel grant of up to $9,000.
 CDDRL and CISAC undergraduate honors students may apply for a grant of up to $6,400.
 These funds must primarily cover travel costs, but can secondarily be used to cover research expenses, fees for services rendered, and other field expenses incurred by the student.

 - All research must have an international focus, but all students are encouraged to apply.

 - Students must be working under the mentorship of an FSI senior fellow or center fellow.

 - For graduate student applicants, strong preference is given to dissertation research of Ph.D. candidates.

 - Undergraduate applicants must be in honors programs with either the Center on Democracy, Development, and Rule of Law (CDDRL) or the Center for International Security And Cooperation (CISAC).

 - When additional funds are needed, students must demonstrate the availability of matching funding from other sources, such as departmental funding, faculty research accounts, personal funding, etc.